dividedmind/statistics-done-wrong/significant-differences.rst

 significantly different.
 It's always best to use the appropriate hypothesis test instead.
 Your eyeball is not a well-defined statistical procedure.

+.. admonition:: What should you do?

+   * Compare groups directly using appropriate statistical tests, such as *t* tests, instead of saying "this one was significant and this one wasn't."
+   * Do not judge the significance of a difference by eye.
+Use a statistical test (*t* test, *z* test, Gabriel comparison intervals, etc.).
+   * Remember that if you compare many groups, you need to adjust for making multiple comparisons!

 .. [#ttest]
    This was calculated with an unpaired *t* test, based on a standard error of 2.5 in group 1 and 3.5 in group 2.